Share:

 Is It Bad To Run In Non-Running Shoes?

 This can depend on the frequency and distance you run, as well as your running form.
 While some people may be accustomed to more minimal shoes, most experts recommend running shoes or sneakers.
-Frequently running in flat-soled shoes, like Converse, Vans, or dress shoes, may lead to soreness and pain over time.
+Frequently running in flat-soled shoes, like Converse, Vans, or dress shoes, can lead to soreness and pain over time.
+Even foot-friendly athletic walking shoes (while certainly better than Converse, Vans or dress shoes) aren’t ideal for running: walking shoes typically have less flexibility, cushioning and supportive features.
+Those shoes are not necessarily designed to go distance and have excessive forces applied to them.

 However, running shoes are not the whole story: